mikiw/solana-data-aggregator/README.md

 ## Development
 There are still some TODOs in the code for future development.

-For formatting and syntax checks use:
+For formatting and syntax checks, use:
 ```
 cargo +nightly fmt --all
 cargo clippy --all -- -D warnings